 RETURNING TO OUR SPACE

-As the Harris Theater prepares to reopen to the public, please note that all audience members attending performances inside the Theater will be required to show proof of vaccination or a recent negative COVID-19 test prior to entering the facility.
+Please note that all audience members attending performances inside the Theater will be required to show proof of vaccination or a recent negative COVID-19 test prior to entering the facility.

 In addition, all audience members will be required to wear a mask while inside the venue, regardless of vaccination status.